chimera-linux/cports/Packaging.md

   subpackage objects, which resolve to their full versioned name like in the `depends` list.
 * `make_cmd` *(str)* The name of the program used for building.
 May not apply to all templates or build styles.
-By default this is `bmake` (the default Make implementation in Chimera).
+By default this is `make`.
 * `make_env` *(dict)* Environment variables to be exported when running some build stage.
 For `make`, the call site `env` is most significant, followed by phase-specific `make` environment, followed by this, followed